ossner/TUMGAD/src/DataStructures/Sequences/Arrays/Arrays.md

 An array sequence is basically an ArrayList: an object consisting of an array and methods to modify the array.

-The space in this array is dynamic
+The space in a dynamic array is dynamic, meaning it is subject to change based on certain conditions.
----

 ## Dynamic fields
 The array is not restricted to a set amount of space.
 Once a certain threshold is reached, a new array is copied with an increased/decreased size and the old values are